KOMP (FM)

 KOMP (92.3 MHz) is a commercial FM radio station licensed to Las Vegas, Nevada.
 KOMP broadcasts an active rock radio format and is owned by Lotus Communications.
 Its studios and offices are on West Flamingo Road in Spring Valley in Clark County, using a Las Vegas address.

 KOMP has an effective radiated power (ERP) of 25,000 watts as a Class C station.
 Its transmitter is on Potosi Mountain in Blue Diamond, southwest of the Las Vegas Valley.
 KOMP broadcasts using HD Radio technology.
-Its HD2 digital subchannel carries the Christian radio programming of KWVE-FM in California.
+Its HD2 digital subchannel carries a simulcast of the sports radio programming of sister station KKGK.

 History

 KULA, KVEG-FM, KTRI and KENO-FM

 The station signed on the air on September 1, 1966.
 Its original call sign was KULA and it was a sister station to KVEG (970 AM) with studios in the Castaways Hotel.
 Because KVEG was a daytimer, KULA simulcast its country music programming in the daytime and continued it at night when KVEG was off the air.

 In the 1970s, AM 970 KVEG began playing oldies while 92.3 FM continued the country sounds as KTRI.
 It was an affiliate of the ABC Information Network.
 While the station was powered at 27,000 watts, its tower was only 180 ft tall, so it was only heard in and around Las Vegas.

 Around 1980, the station became KENO-FM.
 It aired the same Top 40 format as KENO (1460 AM) as management moved the hit music sounds from its AM station to an FM signal.
 The two stations were affiliated with the ABC Contemporary Network.
 KENO-FM was granted a construction permit by the Federal Communications Commission (FCC) to boost its power to 100,000 watts and relocated to a tower at 1520 ft.